© Alpe d'Huez

-Walking through the Ecrins National Park is allowed, but since it's a protected wildlife and ecology area, you must obey certain rules and respect the environment you are passing through.
+Walking through the Ecrins National Park is allowed, but since it's a protected wildlife and ecology area, you must obey certain rules and respect the environment you're passing through.

 There are a number of sports shops in Alpe d'Huez stocking all the equipment and accessories you might need.

 Although the footpaths are very well maintained and signposted, you should always exercise caution when venturing into the mountains, particularly at the beginning of the summer season when there may still be snow covering some parts of the footpaths, which must therefore be crossed with caution.
 Frozen avalanche debris can remain in the gullies until well into the summer making it dangerous for an ill-equipped or inexperienced walker to cross.

 Before you embark on any activities in the mountains you should remember that you are likely to be at a considerably higher altitude with more rugged terrain than you are used to at home.
 For that reason it is particularly recommended that you:

 - Are as physically fit as possible - Ensure you are fully aware of your limitations and of those accompanying you (children and elderly people).

 - Are appropriately equipped - Choose sturdy footwear with ankle support, warm, water repellent clothing (even if the sun’s been beating down for days), sun cream, sunglasses, map, plenty water, food and snacks, first aid kit.